MicrosoftDocs/defender-docs/defender-xdr/threat-analytics-analyst-reports.md

 ## Apply additional mitigations

-Threat analytics dynamically tracks the [status of security updates](threat-analytics.md#endpoints-exposure-know-the-deployment-status-of-security-updates) and [secure configurations](threat-analytics.md#recommended-actions-review-list-of-mitigations-and-the-status-of-your-devices).
-These types of information are available as charts and tables in the **Endpoints exposures** and **Recommended actions** tabs.
+Threat analytics dynamically tracks the status of certain [security updates](threat-analytics.md#endpoints-exposure-know-the-deployment-status-of-security-updates) and [secure configurations](threat-analytics.md#recommended-actions-review-list-of-mitigations-and-the-status-of-your-devices).
+These types of information are available as charts and tables in the **Endpoints exposures** and **Recommended actions** tabs, and are repeatable recommendations that apply to this threat and might apply to other threats, too.

 In addition to these tracked recommendations, the analyst report could also discuss mitigations that are *not* dynamically monitored because they’re specific to just the threat or situation being discussed in the report.
-[Microsoft Secure Score](microsoft-secure-score.md) and [Microsoft Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management) are looking at incorporating recommendations that are repeatable and applicable to the most customers.

 Here are some examples of important mitigations that aren’t dynamically tracked:

 - Block emails with _.lnk_ attachments or other suspicious file types
 - Randomize local administrator passwords